IolandaManzali/watson-nodes/README.md

 The Node-RED node provides a very easy wrapper node that takes a text string as input and produces a binary buffer holding the spoken text audio stream in `.wav` format.
 The selection of language and voice are made through  the node's properties editor.

-### TTS Flow
+### TTS Flow - basics
 In this first exercise, we will show how to simply produce a `.wav` file from input text through a simple web page generated using a Node-RED flow.

 The first part of the flow will take text input from a web invocation and return the spoken text `.wav` file:

 	A. Create a new flow, let's call it `TTS Web`
-B. Add an HTTP input node to collect the incoming speech request.
-Set the `URL` property of this node to `/tts/sayit` C.
+	B. Add an `HTTP input` node to collect the incoming speech request.
+Set the `URL` property of this node to `/tts/sayit` This URL will be exposed below our BlueMix main URL.
+	When invoked with query parameters such as `?text_to_say=Hello`, they will be added as properties on the `msg` object.
+	C. Add a `Switch` node to extract the query parameter and set it as the payload.
+The TTS node uses the text in the `msg.payload` as input.
+	D. Now add a `Watson TTS` node.
+This node will generate the binary `wav` stream content to the `msg.speech` property.
+	E. Add another `Switch` node to extract the `msg.speech` and place it in `msg.payload`.
+	F. Finally, add a `HTTP response` node.
+This node will simply return what's in the payload to the HTTP response.

+Try the flow: Open a new tab or window in your browser, and direct it to `/tts/sayit?text_to_say=Hello` This should prompt you to save a file.
+Store it with the `.wav` extension on your local file system.
+Then locate that file from windows explorer and open it with Windows Media Player.

+### TTS Flow - enhancements
+The flow as designed has a few caveats.
+First, if the text_to_say query parameter is not set, the flow will throw an error and not complete.
+Second, the mime type for the returned audio file has not been set explicitly, which may cause some browsers not to be able to play the audio file properly.